craigw/acceptable_api/README.md

   this clean.
 A controller should be able to return any of the HTTP statuses that makes sense, including 401 / 403.

+* What happens when we request an URI that's not had anything wired up to it?

 ## Authors